 The weather was beyond PERFECT for my recent long weekend in Washington, D.C.: sunny, mid-60’s and breezy.
 I totally over-packed but mostly because I had extra space in my bag and wanted options.
-Didn’t wear like half of it, but here are the things I actually wore on this recent trip:
+I didn’t wear like half of it, but here are the things I actually wore on this recent quick arts-filled getaway.

 Day 1: Flying in & Walking Around